Skip to main content

 • An authenticated user with a JWT.

-Eligible CardsYou can currently use card permissions with Mastercard and eligible U.S.-issued Visa credit and debit cards.Not supported for Visa: non-US cards, business cards, prepaid cards, Chase cards, Fidelity cards.For AMEX and Ramp cards, contact us.
+Eligible CardsYou can currently use agent cards with Mastercard and eligible U.S.-issued Visa credit and debit cards.Not supported for Visa: non-US cards, business cards, prepaid cards, Chase cards, Fidelity cards.For AMEX and Ramp cards, contact us.

 Steps